 Contrary to popular belief it is perfectly possible to grow some varieties of these beautiful aquatic plants in at least the southern counties of the United Kingdom.
-They require warm summer weather in order to bloom and lay down tubers for the following year so may not do well in cold regions, but are fully hardy through the winter anywhere if planted properly.
+They require warm summer weather in order to bloom and lay down tubers for the following year so may not do well in regions with cool summers, but are fully hardy through the winter anywhere if planted properly.
 We have been growing them outside here in East Anglia totally unprotected from frost since 1998.
-We have experimented with different varieties until we found those which thrive in our climate (many simply need more heat than the average British summer can provide).
+We experimented with different varieties until we found three which grow in our climate year after year (there are around a hundred lotus varieties available in Europe but all the others simply need more heat than the average British summer can provide).
 All tubers are our own, grown on the premises here; we do not sell imported lotus, which are difficult to establish.

 The growing points on lotus plants, where the shoots emerge, are extremely fragile.
 If these get damaged they will not re-sprout and if none of the growing points can sprout the plant will die, so please unwrap and handle your lotus with great care at all times.
 Plant the lotus in heavy loam or special aquatic soil, and add a slow-release fertiliser tablet.
 Place the tuber itself horizontally just under the soil surface, and then just 5cm (2 inches) of water over this - the plants need as much sun and warmth as possible in order to put on sufficient growth to make tubers for next year.
 The plants do better in rain water than tap water.

 Flowers appear August to September.
 During the winter leave the tuber where it is, below the frost line, and it will be fine.
 It does not need extra protection from frost nor to come into a greenhouse or garage.